IsaacNascimento/sorteioApi/README.md

 # Sorteio Api

-This is a API on C# using asp.net core.
-The mainly goal is generate random numbers to a sort for users.
+This is a C# API using the ASP.NET core.
+The main objective is to generate random numbers for a draw for users.

 ### RUN PROJECT